karen2k/drag-drop-image-uploader/README.md

 Drag&Drop Image Uploader
 ========================

-Simple Drag&Drop image uploader with separate back-end and front-end apps on RoR and Require.js, Backbone.js and React.js to demonstrate ways of thinking.<br>
+Simple Drag&Drop image uploader with separate back-end and front-end apps on RoR and Require.js + Backbone.js + React.js to demonstrate ways of thinking.<br>
 Written on pure JavaScript as required, but CoffeeScript is preferable for me.

 Main features and tech stack